-The President or Clinical Liaison provides clinical staff supervision for TotalMed Staffing's healthcare professionals.
-The President or Clinical Liaison has an understanding of the scope of services provided by the disciplines supervised.
-The President or Clinical Liaison utilizes the appropriate practice acts, the professional licensing and certification boards and professional associations as clinical resources, as needed.
-It is the President or Clinical Liaison's responsibility to identify and report aberrant or illegal behavior to professional boards and law enforcement agencies.
+The Vice President of Quality and Compliance and the provides clinical staff supervision for TotalMed Staffing's healthcare professionals.
+The President or Vice President for Quality and Compliance understands the scope of services provided by the disciplines supervised.
+The President or Vice President for Quality and Compliance utilizes the appropriate practice acts, the professional licensing and certification boards, and professional associations as clinical resources, as needed.
+It is the President or Vice President for Quality and Compliance's responsibility to identify and report aberrant or illegal behavior to professional boards and law enforcement agencies.